Diagnostic, Monitoring and Resistance Laboratory Tests for HIV

 Clinicians should consult with an expert to interpret the results of resistance assays because such results are often complex (the New York State AIDS Institute's Clinical Education Initiative line is available for phone consultation).
 (AIII)

-In numerous studies, the emergence of drug resistance mutations has been associated with virologic failure during ARV treatment.
+In numerous studies, the emergence of drug resistance mutations has been associated with virologic failure during ART.
 Two general methodologies are used to determine drug resistance for HIV: genotyping and phenotyping.
 The clinical benefits of using resistance tests to guide treatment decisions for patients at various stages of infection and treatment are discussed in Antiretroviral Therapy: Section VI.
-Monitoring of Patients Receiving ARV Therapy.
+Monitoring of Patients Receiving ART.
 In New York State, third-party reimbursement programs, including Medicaid, the New York State AIDS Drug Assistance Program (ADAP), and private insurers, often limit resistance testing to no more than three tests per year (within 12 months following date of first use), regardless of the type of resistance test that is performed.

 New resistance mutations and the emerging clinical significance of these mutations frequently change.
 Several resources are available for more information on drug resistance and resistance testing.
 These include: